dullage/BlueSheet/readme.md

 * Passwords are now hashed before storage.
 * Delete warnings now include the name of the item being deleted (for confirmation).

+12/04/2019
+* Added files required to easily deploy to Heroku.
+* Added ability to create a user or change a users password using environment variables (useful for easy Heroku deployment).

 ## Installation
-The easiest way to run your own version of BlueSheet is to click the button below to deploy it to Heroku.
-They offer free accounts which have some limitiations but should suffice for general use.
+The easiest way to run your own version of BlueSheet is to click the button below to deploy it to [Heroku](https://www.heroku.com/).
+They offer free accounts which have [some limitations](https://www.heroku.com/pricing) but should easily suffice for general use.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)